MasterSpoon/qmk_firmware/docs/feature_led_matrix.md

 ---
 ### IS31FLCOMMON :id=is31flcommon

-There is basic support for addressable RGB matrix lighting with a selection of I2C ISSI Lumissil RGB controllers through a shared common driver.
+There is basic support for addressable LED matrix lighting with a selection of I2C ISSI Lumissil LED controllers through a shared common driver.
 To enable it, add this to your `rules.mk`:

 ```makefile
 LED_MATRIX_ENABLE = yes